Overgate Centre: 1998 to 2000 demolition and rebuild

 The 1998 rebuild effectively shifted the centre of gravity back to the Overgate, when many of the top line retailers chose the newer development, triggering a decline in the Wellgate Centre's fortunes, which has since seen several attempts at rejuvenation.

 Of the 1960s Overgate structure, only the parts surrounding the Reform Street entrance survive.
 However, with the exception of the City House office block (which retains its original facade), this older section was refurbished and reclad to seamlessly match the newly built main body.

 Postponed £50m expansion

 In 2006, permission was granted to expand and, in 2008, Dundee City Council moved tenants out of flats next to the centre to facilitate the project.
 Demolition commended in May/June 2009.
-The £50,000,000 expansion was intended to double the size of the centre and to include 50 new shops and a food court.
-The plans were put 'on hold' in September 2009 due to the recession.
-On 17 December 2010, Land Securities took over the running and ownership of the Overgate Centre from Lend Lease at a cost of £141 million.
+The £50 million expansion was intended to double the size of the centre and to include 50 new shops and a food court.
+The plans were put on hold in September 2009 due to the recession.